-The amount of payments and the type of benefits provided under the CIC Plan vary based on the employee's position and include cash severance payments based on base salary and bonus, accelerated vesting of equity awards (as described above under-Effect of change in control on stock option awards), and payment for continued coverage under group health plans.
-Specifically, each Named Executive Officer is entitled to a Base Compensation Severance Benefit that is equal to the individual's base salary plus the individual's target bonus payment for the year, which amount is then multiplied by 2.0 for Mr. Davis and 1.5 for Dr. Stankovic and Messrs.
-Baity and Moore.
+The amount of payments and the type of benefits provided under the CIC Plan vary based on the employee's position and include cash severance payments based on base salary and bonus, accelerated vesting of equity awards, and payment for continued coverage under group health plans.
+Specifically, each Named Executive Officer is entitled to a base compensation severance benefit that is equal to the individual's base salary plus the individual's target bonus payment for the year, which amount is then multiplied by 2.0 for Mr. Davis and 1.5 for Dr. Stankovic and Messrs.
+Baity, Moore, Young and Yang.
 In addition, the Named Executive Officers are also eligible to receive a pro-rated portion of the target bonus for the year in which the change in control occurs.
+Under the CIC Plan, any options held by a Named Executive Officer that are outstanding but unvested and that are not assumed by the acquiring company will vest.
+In addition, following a merger in which the options have been assumed, if a Named Executive Officer's employment is involuntarily terminated or terminated by such officer for Good Reason, then any unvested options held by the Named Executive Officer will vest.
+Thus, this type of option acceleration would require a "double trigger" for the applicable Named Executive Officer, as noted above.
+If a merger had occurred, effective as of December 31, 2016, the value of the accelerated options to our executive officers would have been: \$6.5 million, \$0, \$1.4 million, \$1.6 million and \$1.7 million to Mr. Davis, Mr. Young, Dr. Stankovic, Mr. Moore and Mr. Baity, respectively, calculated as the sum for each individual of the products of the (i) the difference between the exercise price of each option deemed accelerated and the fair market value of our common stock on December 31, 2016 multiplied by (ii) the number of shares deemed accelerated under the applicable option.

-The payments and benefits provided under the CIC Plan will replace any severance or similar payments or benefits under an employment agreement or other arrangement with us, including the Severance Plan, and are subject to the employee's compliance with the other terms and conditions of the CIC Plan.
+The payments and benefits provided under the CIC Plan replace any severance or similar payments or benefits under an employment agreement or other arrangement with us, including the Severance Plan, and are subject to the employee's compliance with the other terms and conditions of the CIC Plan.
 In order to receive any benefits under the CIC Plan, employees must sign a general release and waiver of all claims against the Company.